chutney-testing/chutney-testing.github.io-legacy/docs/integration.md

 !!! note "How to manage permissions"
     * A user can only have one role
     * Chutney permissions are defined in the [Authorization](https://github.com/chutney-testing/chutney/blob/master/server-core/src/main/java/com/chutneytesting/server/core/domain/security/Authorization.java) class.
-    * The static **grantAuthoritiesFromUserRole** method of [UserDetailsServiceHelper](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/infra/UserDetailsServiceHelper.java) class could be used to have the same authentication process than **mem-auth** profile, i.e. if the user has a role name containing the characters 'admin', ignoring case, user will be given all authorities available, else he will be given the authorities associated by the role retrieved by the AuthenticationService.
+    * The static `grantAuthoritiesFromUserRole` method of [UserDetailsServiceHelper](https://github.com/chutney-testing/chutney/blob/master/server/src/main/java/com/chutneytesting/security/infra/UserDetailsServiceHelper.java) class could be used to have the same authentication process than `mem-auth` profile,
+    i.e. if the user has a role name containing the characters 'admin', ignoring case, user will be given all authorities available, else he will be given the authorities associated by the role retrieved by the AuthenticationService.

 ## Logs

-Chutney is dependent on [SLF4J](https://www.slf4j.org/) API logging library.
+Chutney depends on [SLF4J](https://www.slf4j.org/) API logging library.

-At runtime, the Chutney server use the [Logback](https://logback.qos.ch/) SLF4J implementation and bridges all legacy API (JCL, LOG4J and JUL).
+At runtime, the Chutney server use the [Logback](https://logback.qos.ch/) SLF4J implementation and bridges all legacy APIs (JCL, LOG4J and JUL).

-!!! important "Attention point"
+!!! warning
-    As the server bridges all legacy apis, one must be careful to not include one of libraries redirecting SLF4J logging calls to legacy API :
+    Since the server bridges all legacy APIs, you must be careful to not include any of the following libraries :

     * jcl-over-slf4j
     * log4j-over-slf4j and slf4j-reload4j
     * jul-to-slf4j

-    Read [Bridging legacy APIs](https://logback.qos.ch/manual/configuration.html) for detail description.
+    Read [Bridging legacy APIs](https://logback.qos.ch/manual/configuration.html) for further details.

 A [Logback configuration](https://logback.qos.ch/manual/configuration.html) must be package in the packaging project, in classpath root.